 3D Laser Scanning Service

-Reality IMT provides 3d laser scanning services to measure dimensions and geometry of existing structures with high accuracy.
-Using state of the art technology tools, our team is able to digitize vertical and linear assets at high speed without disturbing the day to day function of the area of interest.
-3D Building Scanning and Measurements cover multiple elements including architectural members, structural and MEP, While Industrial 3D Laser Scanning captures Piping details, PCV valves, Tanks, Pressure System, furnaces and more.
+Reality IMT provides 3D laser scanner services in the Houston area and nationwide to measure the dimensions and geometry of existing structures with high accuracy.
+Using state-of-the-art technology tools, our team is able to digitize vertical and linear assets at high speed without disturbing the day-to-day function of the area of interest.
+Our Houston-based 3D Building Scanner and Measurements cover multiple elements including architectural members, structural, and MEP, while Industrial 3D Laser Scanning captures piping details, PCV valves, tanks, pressure systems, furnaces, and more.

-Measuring existing buildings could be time consuming and risky.
-Our 3D laser scanning service bring the entire site onto your desktop in the form of ready-to-use Revit, ArchiCAD, or DWG.
+Measuring existing buildings could be time-consuming and risky.
+Our 3D laser scanning service brings the entire site onto your desktop in the form of ready-to-use Revit, ArchiCAD, or DWG.

-Engineers, Architects and Facility Managers rely on us in delivering survey-grade measurements and as-is engineering analysis using 3d laser scanning and CAD modeling.
+Engineers, Architects, and Facility Managers rely on us in delivering survey-grade measurements and as-is engineering analysis using our Houston-based 3D laser scanner and CAD modeling.
 Sample deliverables include:

 - Floorplan and Roof Plan